-This course emphasizes the management and coordination of all marketing and promotional elements, such as advertising, sales promotion, branding, public relations, and more.
+This course emphasizes the management and coordination of all marketing and promotional elements such as advertising, branding, marketing, public relations, sales promotion, and social media.
 Students will learn how to build a brand that attracts long-term loyalty from customers.